 More volunteers always needed!

-We have also expanded into publishing, with two very popular walking guides and a fascinating and quirky book on the history of Richmond (details on the SHOP page).
+We have also expanded into publishing, with a number of very popular walking guides and a fascinating and quirky book on the history of Richmond (details on the SHOP page).

 Please join us, and put your knowledge, enjoyment of meeting people and love of Richmondshire to good use!
 Some of us volunteer a few hours each week; others come in less often or more often.
-Shifts are usually three hours or less and if you have to miss one, that's fine, we can always find cover.
+Shifts are usually two to three hours, and if you have to miss one, that's fine, we can always find cover.
 You will need to be comfortable with computers, but we provide training, and promise friendly support.

 For more information, chat to Bev Lawrence on 07951 662 946 or 01748 826654, or complete the form and we'll get back to you.
-We ask for your email address and phone number for operational purposes, but will not store them without your permission, nor share them outside our own group of volunteers.
+We record volunteers' email address and phone number for operational purposes, but will not store them without permission, nor share them outside our own group of volunteers.

 Thanks, and we hope to welcome you as one of our friendly team!